-Fact: In fact, it takes a strong person (or couple) to go to a therapist.
+Fact: In fact, according to the best marriage counselors, it takes a strong person (or couple) to go to a therapist.
 Only those who really want to help themselves can gather the courage to do this.
 A therapist can give you tools to become stronger and enable you to work through your problems.

 3. It’s doesn’t really work